gabpa-gaming/round/README.md

 ## License

-This project is licensed under the terms specified by the author.
+This project is licensed under the MIT license.

 ## Credits